Removal of Breast Implants – Explantation Surgery in Melbourne

 - CHOSEN a Surgeon who LACKED adequate skills or qualifications in breast augmentation and IMPLANT SIZING

-- EXPERIENCED poor communication OR had miscommunication about breast size/shape ideals
+- EXPERIENCED poor communication OR had a miscommunication about breast size/shape ideals

 - LACKED customised pre-surgery measuring/planning